Skip to content

 Read networkr.dev/brief.md and install Networkr on this site.

 The brief is a machine-readable spec.
-Your agent follows the 3-step flow, writes the tenant key to .env.local, and (for hosted mode) scaffolds blog rendering if you ask.
+Your agent follows the 9-step install rail, writes the tenant key to .env.local, and (for hosted mode) scaffolds blog rendering if you ask.

 CLI install